agschwender/pilbox/README.md

 Vagrant
 -------

-Packaged with Pilbox is a [Vagrant](http://www.vagrantup.com/) configuration file which installs all necessary dependencies on a virtual box.
-See the [Vagrant documentation for installation instructions](http://docs.vagrantup.com/v2/installation/).
+Packaged with Pilbox is a [Vagrant](http://www.vagrantup.com/) configuration file which installs all necessary dependencies on a virtual box using [Ansible](http://www.ansibleworks.com/).
+See the [Vagrant documentation](http://docs.vagrantup.com/v2/installation/) and the [Ansible documentation](http://www.ansibleworks.com/docs/gettingstarted.html#getting-ansible) for installation instructions.
 Once installed, the following will start a virtual machine.

     $ vagrant up